 Whether through accident or design, this enigmatic and turbulent period in the nation’s history has been largely overlooked by historians and cultural commentators.
-For the first time, Hands Off Wales analysed the events which for too long have been met with historical indifference.
-The importance of the subject, its illegality, and the myths which encompass much of the detail demand that the topic is closely examined; while full attention to the motives and thinking of those routinely dismissed by contemporaries and historians as ‘terrorists’ is paid.
+For the first time, Hands Off Wales addressed the events which for too long have been met with analytical indifference.
+The importance of the subject, its illegality, and the myths which encompass much of the detail, demand that the topic is closely examined; while full attention to the motives and thinking of those routinely dismissed by contemporaries and historians as ‘terrorists’ is paid.
 This, many believe, is the definitive work; and as such, it gets as close to the ‘truth’ as anything previously compiled.

 Throughout Welsh history’s often troubled passage, when the death knell for Welsh nationhood has apparently sounded, patriotism has re-emerged to challenge and protect.
 Time and again, that mysterious allure has brought men and women to the fore, all united in the moral cause to safeguard that which defines the Welsh nation.
 And so, it was in the 1960s, that same inexplicable force led men to lay explosives in the name of Welsh cultural identity; despite appalling risk, to both themselves and to others.
 In writing Hands Off Wales, I believed that it was time that these events were given their rightful place within the rich, lurid pages of Welsh historical writing.